groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/retrieving-document-information/how-to-get-file-type-and-pages-count.md

 * PDF documents - a flag that indicates whether document printing is allowed (see [Obtain information about a PDF file]({{< ref "/viewer/net/rendering-basics/render-pdf-documents.md" >}}));
 * Microsoft Project files - the project's start and end dates (see [Obtain information about a Project file]({{< ref "/viewer/net/rendering-basics/render-ms-project-files.md" >}})).

-## Get file type and pages count from file
+## Get the file type and the pages count from a file

+The following code snippet shows how to get the file type and the pages count from a file:

 {{< tabs "example1">}}
 {{< tab "C#" >}}